idaholab/virtual_test_bed/doc/content/msr/lotus/lotus_multiphysics_model.md

 #### Auxiliary Kernels

 Correspondingly, the `AuxKernels` are functors which operate on the `AuxVariables`.
-Here the six seperate DNP groups are compiled into the Aux Variable `dnp` to be used within Griffin.
+Here the six separate DNP groups are compiled into the Aux Variable `dnp` to be used within Griffin.

 !listing msr/lotus/steady_state/run_neutronics_9_group.i block=AuxKernels